chickenbro-1/interview_questions/Mysql.md

 >
 > HAVING COUNT(id) > 1;

-### 28. What types of relationships are used in MySQL?
+### 28. What types of relationships are used in MySQL?✅

 There are three types of [relationships](https://www.geeksforgeeks.org/recursive-relationships-in-er-diagrams) used in MySQL.